We do not clear wasp nests. Please contact https://northwalespestcontrol.co.uk/

 Bees burrowing into the house walls

-These are probably masonry bees.
-Click here for information.
+These are probably mason bees.
+Click here for info.